Antiz96/Linux-Server/Services/LXC.md

 lxc-snapshot -n <container_name> -d snap0 # Delete the "snap0" snapshot of a container
 ```

-Clone:
+- Clone

-Note that, if running AppArmor, you might to run pass `lxc-copy` under complain mode for it to work (`sudo aa-complain lxc-copy`).
+Note that, if running AppArmor, you might need to pass `lxc-copy` under complain mode for it to work properly and avoid permissions errors (`sudo aa-complain lxc-copy`).

 ```bash
 lxc-copy -n <container_name> -N <container_name2> # Clone a container into a new one
 ```

-Backup:
+- Backup

-One can just rsync the container directory with proper options.
+One can just rsync the container directory with proper options:

 ```bash
 sudo rsync -a --numeric-ids \